waggle-sensor/application-profiling/README.md

 ## Run Profiling

-## Running with TAU Profiler
+## Running with Chris's Profiler

-(to be cleaned up soon)

-- git clone objectcounter plugin
+This profile has been built into a modified version of the waggle plugn base image.
+The files added to this new image are in the profile_image directory.
+The files are:
+- parser.py
+- stats.py
+- profiler.sh
+- tau.tgz
-- cp Dockerfile, tauprofiler.sh, and wrappertest.py into that repo
+- wrappertest.py

-- build the docker image with make image
-	- make sure you download tau.tgz from the tau website and put it in the same directory as the Dockerfile
-	- make sure you have the coco ssd in your directory(same as above)
-- docker run -ti --rm --name objcounter -v /home/nvidia/data-config.json:/run/waggle/data-config.json -v profile_ouput:/app/profile_output --runtime nvidia --network host waggle/plugin-object-counter:0.0.0 -stream bottom_image -object person -interval 1
-	- This does a few things
-		- runs the docker image in a container
-		- entrypoint is set to shell script
-			- that script runs a python wrapper to apply the auto instrumentation tau profiler for app.py
-			- also runs pprof (to show profiler output)
-			- copies the profile output file (profile.0.0.0) to a volume names profile_output
-			- run docker inspect volume to find where this is in the host
+- test.py(for debugging)

+To add this profiling suite to your app container, in your dockerfile switch "FROM Wagglepluginbase... " to "FROM chrispkraemer/profiler:0.0.0" and set the entrypoint to "./profiler.sh" and run docker run -ti --rm  --name thisone -v /home/nvidia/data-config.json:/run/waggle/data-config.json -v (path to dir):/app/profile_output --runtime nvidia --network host waggle/plugin-(name) [args].
+Path to dir is the path to your local directory where you want the profile output to be placed.
+Name is the name of the app you are running and args are the arguments you are passing to app.py.

+The profiling script will collect data by running the app twice, each for 60 seconds.

 ## Understand the result

-To be added
+The output of the profiler will be ftimes.csv, ltimes.csv, profile.0.0.0, and stats.csv.
+Run python3 plotstats in the directory where the csv files are stored to map function and loop to resource usage.
+The output of profile.0.0.0 is displayed as the container finishes running the app.
+Run pprof locally if Tunining and Analysis Utilities (TAU) is installed